grwoodw/python102/_episodes/02-numpy.md

 ~~~
 {: .python}

-NumPy all the features of a good scientific calculater and then sum:
+NumPy has all the features of a good scientific calculater and then sum:

 ~~~
 # sums all values of y